 Converting to an Accessible PDF

 Instructors primarily use PDFs for their students’ online course materials.
 Regardless of their reasons, there are many benefits to providing PDFs for your students instead of the original document.

 Adobe PDFs can be shared, viewed, and printed by anyone on any system using free Adobe Reader software.
-Regardless of your operating system and the original application used to build the document, anyone can access that PDF for free.
-You can’t say the same about the original Word document you created that PDF with.
+Regardless of your operating system or the original application used to build the document, anyone can access that PDF for free.
+You can’t even say that about the original Word document you created the PDF with.

 Once you’ve fixed any accessibility issues, then you can convert your Word document into an accessible PDF.
 Please see How to Convert a Word Document into an Accessible PDF for detailed instructions.

-Even if Word’s Accessibility Checker can’t find all the issues for you, adhering to this guide will significantly improve the likelihood that you’ll create an accessible Word document.
-Therefore, every one of your students will benefit and get an equitable chance to succeed in your online course(s).
+Word’s Accessibility Checker can’t find all the issues for you, so adhering to this guide can help.
+It can greatly increase the likelihood that you’ll create an accessible Word document.
+Therefore, every student can benefit and get an equitable chance to succeed in your online course(s).